 THE WIND AND THE SUN: THE CENTER OF THE ENERGY TRANSITION

-Internationally, Nareva is part of the consortium that was provisionally declared in 2019 as successful tenderer for the construction of the Gafsa photovoltaic power plant.
+On the global stage, Nareva is a member of the consortium that was provisionally named in 2019 the successful tenderer for the construction of the Gafsa photovoltaic power plant.